KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 If you want your components to be able to be themed externally, limit the declarations to only structural styles, such as dimensions (width/height), padding, margins, alignment, etc. Exclude styles such as colors, shadows, font rules, background rules, etc.

-Here’s an example rule set for the "date" component:
+Here’s an example rule set for the “date” component:

 ```scss
 .sd-date {